microsoft/opensource-management-portal/App_Data/jobs/triggered/digests/README.md

-# digests web job
+# digests job

-This WebJob generates a consolidated report across all configured GitHub organizations every few hours.
+This job generates a consolidated report across all configured GitHub organizations every few hours.

 > The initial cron schedule is `0 5 0,4,10,16,22 * * *`.
 This is designed to help _prime the reports_ that are stored.